kyo1988/Kyo.github.io/j_investment.md

 * Siegel, J.J., 2009.
 Stocks For The Long Run, Fourth Edition
 * Schroeder, A., 2008.
 The Snowball Warren Buffett and the Business of Life
 * Tatro, Q., 2011, Trade the Trader
+### Financial Engineering
+* Brigo, D. and Mercurio, F., 2006, Interest Rate Models — Theory and Practice, 2nd edition
+* Clewlow, L. and Strickland, C., 1998.
+IMPLEMENTING DERIVATIVES MODELS
+* Campbell, J.Y., Lo, A.W. and MacKinlay, A.C., 2002.
+THE ECONOMETRICS OF FINANCIAL MARKETS
+* Donald van Deventer and Kenji Imai, 2003.
+CREDIT RISK MODELS AAID THE BASEL ACCORDS
+* Dufie, D., 1996.
+Dynamic Asset Pricing Theory
+* Gurrierih, S., Nakabayashi, M. and Wong, T., n.d., Calibration Methods of Hull-White Model
+* Hull, J.C., 2009.
+OPTIONS,FUTURES AND OTHER DERIVATIVES, 7th editions
+* Hull, J. and White, A., 2000.
+The General Hull-White Model and Super Calibration
+* Hull, J. and White, A., 1993. n.d., EFFICIENT PROCEDURES FOR VALUING EUROPEAN AND AMERICAN PATH DEPENDENT OPTIONS
+* Hull, J. and White, A., n.d., FORWARD RATE VOLATILITIES，SWAP RATE VOLATILITIES, AND THE IMPLEMENTATION OF THE LIBOR MARKET MODEL
+* Hull, J. and White, A., 1994, NUMERICAL PROCEDURES FOR IMPLEMENTING TERM STRUCTURE MODELS II: TWO FACTOR MODELS
+* Hull, J. and White, A., 1996, USING HULL-WHITE INTEREST RATE TREES
+* JIN, H., GOTOH, J. AND SUMITA, U., 2007.
+A New Approach for Computing Option Prices of the Hull-White Type with Stepwise Reversion and Volatility Functions
+* Kotzea, A. and Oosthuizenb, R., 2015.
+Pricing JSE Exotic Can-Do Options: Monte Carlo Simulation
+* Karatzas, I. and Shreve, S.E., 1997.
+Brownian Motion and Stochastic Calculus
+* Longstaff, F.A. and Schwartz, E.S., 2001.
+Valuing American Options by Simulation: A Simple Least-Squares Approach
+* Lamberton, D. and Lapeyre, B., 1997.
+INTRODUCTION AU CALCUL STOCHASTIQUE APPLIQUEALAFINANCE
+* Shreve, S.E., 2005.
+Stochastic Calculus for Finance 1: The Binomial Asset Pricing Model
+* Shreve, S.E., 2004.
+Stochastic Calculus for Finance 2: Coηtinuous-TimeModels